 Any dispute regarding administrative charges or the fees and expenses of the tribunal is determined by the LCIA Court.

-By Article 1.1(e) of the LCIA Rules, if the arbitration agreement calls for party nomination, the Claimant should nominate an arbitrator in the Request for Arbitration.
+By Article 1.1(v) of the LCIA Rules, if the arbitration agreement calls for party nomination, the Claimant should nominate an arbitrator in the Request for Arbitration.

-By Article 2.1(d), the Respondent should nominate an arbitrator at the time of the Response.
+By Article 2.1(v), the Respondent should nominate an arbitrator at the time of the Response.

-By Article 2.3, failure by the Respondent to nominate within time (or at all) constitutes a waiver of the opportunity to nominate.
+By Article 2.4, failure by the Respondent to file a Response within time constitutes a waiver of the opportunity to nominate.

-By Article 5.5, the LCIA Court alone is empowered to appoint arbitrators, though always having due regard for any method or criteria for selection agreed by the parties.
+By Articles 5.7 and 5.9, the LCIA Court alone is empowered to appoint arbitrators, though always having due regard for any method or criteria for selection agreed by the parties.

-By Article 6.1, nationality restrictions apply in the selection of a sole arbitrator or Chair.
+By Article 6.1, nationality restrictions apply in the selection of a sole arbitrator or presiding arbitrator.

 By Article 7.1, any purported agreement that the parties themselves, or some third party, shall appoint an arbitrator is deemed an agreement for party nomination.